mxsynry/infiniteyield-reborn/README.md

 5. Open a PR—describe changes, test on latest Roblox.
 6. Adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 No strict rules, but keep it clean.
-Bugs?
 File issues with repro steps.

 ## License
 MIT License—hack away, share the source.
 See [LICENSE](LICENSE) for deets.